ryanwoconnor/faq.twin.villas/carriagehousestonington.md

 ### Air Conditioning

 We have one air conditioner in the apartment.
 It is located in the kitchen.
 This unit is not controlled by the thermostats on the walls.
-You need to utilize the remote control to control both of these.
+You need to utilize the remote control to control it.
 The remote does have additional controls that you'll find by sliding down the cover of the remote.

 ### Trash and Recycling